openvinotoolkit/openvino/docs/Extensibility_UG/Custom_Layers_Guide.md

 The "fft_kernel.cpp" with the implementation of the CPU has the following content:

 @snippet template_extension/old/fft_kernel.cpp fft_kernel:implementation

-Refer to the [How to Implement Custom CPU Operations](../Extensibility_UG/CPU_Kernel.md) for more details.

 #### Extension Library Implementation
 The last step is to create an extension library "extension.cpp" and "extension.hpp" which will include the FFT